sedunne/ansible-collection-simple/README.md

 # Ansible "Simple" Collection
 This collection is intended to house the small roles I've created to do various things.
+Roles are intented to be used with Debian/Ubuntu systems unless otherwise noted.

 Roles here are not meant to be incredibly feature rich or support a wide variety of configurations.
 Rather, the goal of these roles is just to provide something usable quick, configured in a hopefully-sane way.
 More featureful roles will be moved into their own repo, and managed more traditionally.